vibe-d/vibe.d/README.md

  - [DMD 2.077.1 or greater](http://dlang.org/download)
  - [libssl](http://www.openssl.org/source/)

+If using the (now deprecated) "libevent" configuration, libevent is also required:
  - [libevent 2.0.x](http://libevent.org/) (*)

 Optionally, run `./setup-linux.sh` to create a user/group pair for privilege lowering.